martinkearn/Content/Blogs/Using Microsoft Graph in Azure Logic Apps.md

 ---
 title: Using Microsoft Graph in Logic Apps
 author: Martin Kearn
-description: The Microsoft Graph is the way you programmatically access data store din Azure Active Directory, Office 365 and a bunch of other Microsoft cloud services.
+description: The Microsoft Graph is the way you programmatically access data stored in Azure Active Directory, Office 365 and a bunch of other Microsoft cloud services.
 Accessing the data in a Logic App is a very powerful way to use this rich API with no code.
 This article tells you how
 image: https://github.com/martinkearn/Content/raw/master/Blogs/Images/microsoft-graph.png
 thumbnail: https://github.com/martinkearn/Content/raw/master/Blogs/Images/microsoft-graph.png
 type: article
-status: published
+status: draft
 published: 2019/08/22 22:20:00
 categories:
   - Logic Apps